‘I, I will be king

 “And they didn’t have rock and roll either.
 Maybe I can be Rockin’ Jesus.”

 “You are not the same boy you were when you died.
-I’m not used to be told what to do.
+I’m not used to being told what to do.
 I’m hundreds of years older than you.”

 “And you’re surprised I want something you don’t understand?”